A glance at reaction of sports to Russian invasion

 RUGBY

-Russia and Belarus suspended from all internationals and cross-border club events.
+Russia and Belarus suspended by World Rugby and Rugby Europe from all internationals and cross-border club events.
 Russia men’s team barred from Rugby Europe Championship and qualifying for the 2023 Rugby World Cup.
 Russia women’s team barred from Rugby Europe Championship, sevens world series, and qualifying for the Rugby World Cup Sevens in South Africa in September.
-Russian Rugby Union’s membership of World Rugby suspended.
+Russian Rugby Union membership of World Rugby suspended.
+Russia and Belarus Rugby Union membership of Rugby Europe suspended.

 SKATING